orange-cloudfoundry/promfetcher-release/README.md

 # Promfetcher-release

-this is the bosh release for deploying [promfetcher](https://github.com/orange-cloudfoundry/promfetcher) alongside cloud foundry.
+This is the bosh release for deploying [promfetcher](https://github.com/orange-cloudfoundry/promfetcher) alongside cloud foundry.

 [promfetcher](https://github.com/orange-cloudfoundry/promfetcher) was made for [cloud foundry](https://cloudfoundry.org) and the idea behind is to give ability to fetch metrics from all app instances in a cloud foundry environment.